Eliminating food deserts by meeting people where they are

 Insights

-2. Many residents took action to help their community in response to years of disenfranchisement and unkept promises by outside organizations.
-Unfortunately, they often lack the organizational power to make lasting change in their neighborhoods.
+- Many residents took action to help their community in response to years of unmet expectations and a lack of follow-through by outside organizations.
+Unfortunately, they often do not have the organizational power to make lasting change in their neighborhoods.

-3. When determining community needs, it is tempting to think of an area of Eastern Crescent as just one unit.
+- When determining community needs, it is tempting to think of an area of the Eastern Crescent as just one unit.
 However, it is an incredibly diverse area, and its needs reflect this diversity.

-4. There is a substantial variety of food amongst the communities; for some, it is a means of health and sustenance, while for others, it defines culture and identity.
+- There is a substantial variety of food among the communities; for some, it is a means of health and sustenance, while for others, it defines culture and identity.

-5. Due to the fragmented and disjointed nature of the many community organizations within the Eastern Crescent, there’s an opportunity for Equidad to serve as the coordinator amongst an array of scattered partnerships.
+- Due to the fragmented and disjointed nature of the many community organizations within the Eastern Crescent, there’s an opportunity for Equidad to serve as the coordinator among an array of scattered partnerships.

 Outcome